yugabyte/yugabyte-db/docs/content/preview/explore/query-1-performance/pg-stats.md

 ## Cardinality

-Given that there are only 9 (via **n_distinct**) distinct valid (without empty string) values in the `name` column, on an index with HASH distribution, even if there are more nodes in the cluster, the index will end up being only on a maximum of 9 nodes.
-This is because each value is hashed to determine the tablet in which it should be stored and there will be only 9 distinct hashes.
-This is the reason why is not advisable to create indexes on low cardinality columns like Booleans (2), Days of week(7) etc.
+Given that there are only 9 (via **n_distinct**) distinct valid (without empty string) values in the `name` column, and the index uses HASH distribution,  it will be distributed across a maximum of 9 nodes, regardless of how many nodes are in the cluster.
+This is because each value is hashed to determine the tablet it is stored in, leading to only 9 distinct hashes.
+This is why creating indexes on columns with low cardinality, like Booleans (2 values) or Days of the week (7 values), and so on is not recommended.

 ## Skewed data

-It is always advisable for your index/table to be reasonably distributed so that all nodes in your cluster handle a reasonably equal share of queries.
-In the above data set, it is easy to see that together `NULL` and empty values account for 70% of the total data set (via **most_common_vals, null_frac**).
-And the valid names constitute only 30% of the dataset.
-If an index was created will all these values then all queries to the index will be handled only by about 30% of the nodes in the cluster as 70% of data would not be queried against.
+It is always advisable for your index/table to be reasonably distributed so that all nodes in your cluster process a similar amount of queries.
+In the above data set, `NULL` and empty values make up 70% of the total dataset (via **most_common_vals, null_frac**), with valid names only accounting for 30%.
+If you create an index on this data, only approximately 30% of the nodes will handle most of the queries, as 70% of the data is not queried.